Optional enrichment

 maid + maidType | Mobile SDK bridge | Raw UUID (IDFA / GAID) | Mobile-web unification |

 The first-party _cs_uid cookie is the anchor.
-Every identifier above hangs off that cookie until tracker.identify() is called, at which point the graph promotes the anonymous _cs_uid to a known-person record.
+Every identifier above hangs off that cookie until tracker.identify() or a captured form signal connects it to a known profile.

 The API you actually write